Swing Blocking, by Carl McGown

 More and more club, high school, and college teams are using it.
 If you watched the NCAA championship match both UCLA and Illinois were in a bunch read and were swing blocking.
 Our USA women (currently ranked number ONE in the world) are in a bunch read and are swing blocking.

-You should be swing blocking (if you would like a handout on what we think you should teach, email me – firstname.lastname@example.org and I will send one to you).
-If you would like to watch the University of Washington blocking click here.
+You should be swing blocking (if you would like a handout on what we think you should teach, email us – firstname.lastname@example.org and we will send one to you).

 Swing blocking (since 1999) in our gym and since 2012 in your gym.